 This will effectively make “20 & Under” categories and “Over 21” categories.

-You will now have a preview of all the result groups that this will create.
+If you scroll down to Groups to Create, you will have a preview of all the result groups that will be created.
 You will notice that there will be quite a few groups without any racers in them.
-To make sure these groups are not displayed we will select Uncheck Groups with no Racers as shown below.
+To make sure these groups are not displayed we will select Only Groups with Racers as shown below.

-Once this is done, select Create these Groups.
+Once this is done, select Create this Result Set.

 You should now have a Racer Groups like the ones displayed below.

 You may want to re-name these racer groups so that they are “Age 20 & Under” and “Age Over 21” to make it easier for racers to navigate the results page.
 To do this, click on the Group Name and you will be able to change the racer group names.